 Designed and built by Crossfield of Arnside in 1893, 'Charlotte' is a Morecambe Bay Prawner.
-In 2019, she is reported to be undergoing a major restoration in Cardiff.
+In 2019, she is undergoing a major restoration in the midlands

 Abandoned, taking on water and finally sinking early in 1986, 'Styx' was in danger of being destroyed to recover mooring fees.
 She was rescued following an appeal in the OGA Newsletter and taken back to the Mersey in 1986.